AVEVA/CONNECT-data-services-developer-docs/content/set-up/identity-providers.md

 ## Add an identity provider

-To add a new identity provider, follow these steps:
+To add a new identity provider:

 1. In the left pane, select **Security** > **Identity Providers**.